subtato/terraform-provider-vultr/website/docs/r/virtual_file_system_storage.html.markdown

 * `status` - The status of the virtual file system storage subscription.
 * `size_gb` - The size of the virtual file system storage subscription in GB.
 * `tags` - A list of tags used on the virtual file system storage subscription.

+## Timeouts

+The `timeouts` block allows you to specify timeouts for certain operations:

+* `create` - (Defaults to 30 minutes) Used when creating the virtual file system storage and attaching instances
+* `update` - (Defaults to 30 minutes) Used when updating the virtual file system storage or changing attachments
+* `delete` - (Defaults to 10 minutes) Used when destroying the virtual file system storage

 ## Import